 Bears’ presence in wild places from Yellowstone to Yukon is an important part of what makes this region special.
-From summer through early autumn, we are reminded to do our part to share space with them as they move, mate and search for food.
+No matter the season, we are reminded to do our part to share space with them as they move, mate and search for food.

-As October transitions to November, we must not forget these amazing animals, but learn more about their winter ways.
+As we transition from fall to winter, we must not forget these amazing animals, but learn more about their cold-weather ways.
 This knowledge can help us better understand bears’ need for intact habitat and space away from people.

-Recently, we had a ‘bear-y’ good time learning about hibernation from our Y2Y bear expert – Dr. Karine Pigeon, UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
+We learned a bit more about hibernation from bear expert, Dr. Karine Pigeon, former UNBC-Y2Y post-doctoral fellow and landscape ecologist invested in human-wildlife coexistence worldwide.
 Read on for the fascinating world of hyperphagia, denning, bear cubs and connectivity.

 Preparing for a long rest-and-digest